-Kevin McIver, Associate Professor.
+Kevin McIver, Professor.
 Ph.D.
 University of Tennessee Health Sciences Center.
 Host-Bacterial pathogen interactions; Molecular mechanisms of virulence gene regulation in Streptococcus pyogenes; Protein secretion in Francisella tularensis.

 David Mosser, Professor.
 Ph.D.
 North Carolina State University, 1983.
 The cell biology and immunology of macrophages and dendritic cells.

 John Moult, Professor.
 D. Phil.
 Molecular Biophysics, University of Oxford 1970.
 Computational modeling of biological systems, bioinformatics and structural genomics, relationship between human genetic variation and disease.

 Stephen Mount, Associate Professor.
 Ph.D.
 Yale University, 1983 .
 Pre-mRNA splicing.